 We understand the concerns of several parties who caution us to allocate less than 50% of the total low-income budget for single-family owner occupied homes.
 A multi-family low-income incentive program may require more than \$108.34 million.
 Conversely, new and innovative finance models that particularly suit multi-family buildings could lead to lower needs for state subsidies.
-Given that we have not yet considered critical aspects of a multifamily low-income incentive program, we will initially allocate \$108.34 million for single-family low-income incentives, but we may adjust this budget downwards after considering a multi-family program in a later Commission order.
+Given that we have not yet considered critical aspects of a multi-family low-income incentive program, we will initially allocate \$108.34 million for single-family low-income incentives, but we may adjust this after considering the budgetary requirements of a multi-family program in a later Commission order.
+The Commission may reallocate funding between the multi-family low-income program and the single-family low-income program if participation rates and incentive expenditures indicate that such a reallocation is warranted.